yxgong0/Rotator_for_angle/README.md

 Details
 -------
-At first, it is necessary to import the Rotater by: from image_rotation import Rotater Then you need to build a rotator for one type of annotation and a rotation angle or a range of rotation angles.
+At first, it is necessary to import the Rotator by: from image_rotation import Rotator

+Then you need to build a rotator for one type of annotation and a rotation angle or a range of rotation angles.
 The type should be choosed from the list:

 ‘points’ is a list of some point annotations on the image formatted as tuples (x,y).
 It can be empty while the output will be None.
 An example of the parameter is [(113, 127), (156, 127), (156, 170)]